purcelba/streeteasy_scrape/README.md

 This repository contains a Python script for scraping and formatting real estate data from the popular NYC rental listings web page www.streeteasy.com.

+The core function is streeteasy_scrape_public.py.
 By default, it will loop over all listings on the website producing ~27,000 listings on any given day.
 The results are saved in .csv format.
 An example dataset, 2016-12-20.csv, is included.

 If desired, the csv2sql.py will perform additional formatting and add the resulting table to a SQLite local database.